kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 .. specialnote:: Technical details

-  - Note that in this example, we did not need to set ``sys.default_site_group = lat``.
-All lattice points were added using functionality from ``lat`` and thus were proper sites already.

   - Leads have to have proper periodicity.
 Furthermore, the kwant format requires the hopping from the leads to the scattering region to be identical to the hoppings between unit cells in